groonga/groonga/doc/source/reference/executables/groonga-suggest-httpd.rst

      - Description
      - Note
    * - ``n``
-     - The dataset name to use computing suggestion result
+     - The dataset name to use computing suggestion result.
      - Dataset name is the name that you specify to :doc:`groonga-suggest-create-dataset`.
    * - ``t``